0ffz/ICS4U0_Final/README.md

 Fixing concurrency issues with ArrayLists was learned from [here](https://stackoverflow.com/questions/6916385/is-there-a-concurrent-list-in-javas-jdk)

-All resources and any other code was created by Daniel Voznyy or Enfei Zhang
+All resources and any other code were created by Daniel Voznyy or Enfei Zhang